 I would eventually take over the “Ys IV: The Dawn of Ys” project I previously

-mentioned after Xak III and that would be my last for the PC-Engine.
-Nowadays, I
+mentioned after Xak III and that would be my last for the PC Engine.
+After that,

-spend my remaining time working towards bringing you English patches for Falcom’s
+I spent my remaining time working towards bringing you English patches for